Deformable Generator Networks: Unsupervised Disentanglement of Appearance and Geometry: Experiments

-Since the proposed deformable generator model can disentangle the appearance and geometric information from an image, we can transfer the geometric warping operation learned from one dataset into another dataset.
+Furthermore, we quantitatively study the power of the proposed deformable generator model to transfer the geometric knowledge learned from one dataset into another unseen dataset.
 Specifically, given 1000 front-view faces from the Multi-Pie dataset \cite{Gross2010}, we can fine-tune the appearance generator's parameters while fixing the geometric generator's parameters, which are learned from the CelebA dataset.
 Then we can reconstruct unseen images that have various viewpoints.
 In order to quantitatively evaluate the geometric knowledge transfer ability of our model, we compute the reconstruction error on 5000 unseen images from Multi-Pie for the views $\{-30^\circ$, $-15^\circ$, $0^\circ$, $15^\circ$, $30^\circ\}$, with 1000 faces for each view.
 We compare the proposed model with the state-of-art generative models, such as VAE \cite{kingma2013auto,burgess2018understanding} and ABP \cite{han2017alternating}.
-For fair comparison, we first train the VAE and ABP models with the same CelebA training set of 10,000 faces, and then fine-tune them on the 1000 front-view faces from the Multi-Pie dataset.
-The mean square reconstruction error per image for each method is shown in Table \ref{table:reconstruction}.
-As we can observe from Table \ref{table:reconstruction}, the proposed method obtains the lowest reconstruction error.
-Our model benefits from the transferred geometric knowledge learned from the CelebA dataset, while both the VAE and ABP models cannot efficiently learn or transfer purely geometric information.
+For fair comparison, we first train the original non-deformable VAE and ABP models with the same CelebA training set of 10,000 faces, and then fine-tune them on the 1000 front-view faces from the Multi-Pie dataset.
+We perform 10 independent runs and report the mean square reconstruction error per image and standard derivation over the 10 trials for each method under different views as shown in table \ref{table:reconstruction}.
+Deformable generator network obtains the lowest reconstruction error.
+When the testing images are from the view closing to that of the training images, all the three methods can obtain small reconstruction errors.
+When various views of the testing images are included, deformable generator network obtains obviously smaller reconstruction error.
+Our model benefits from the transferred geometric knowledge learned from the CelebA dataset, while both the non-deformable VAE and ABP models cannot efficiently learn or transfer purely geometric information.